 They struggle to ask the right questions which might reveal valuable answers or stick to sales qualifying scripts that sound stiff.

 One way to overcome this situation is by giving them the headstart to ask questions about your business.

 Listen carefully to their questions and ask your own to get more clarity on what they want.
 It’s better to let your customers talk, rather than to do all the talking yourself and expect a “yes”.

-Asking the critical few from the trivial many questions will shorten your negotiation time and enable prospects to make faster decisions.
+Rather than asking trivial yes-or-no questions that don’t reveal much, asking a few but critical open-ended questions will shorten your negotiation time and enable your prospects to make faster decisions.

 - How badly do they need a product like yours